zacharski/ml-class/projects/readme.md

 Projects are intentionally vague.
 I want you to engage your brain and not simply convert a set of instructions I write, to code.
 Again, this is your chance to explore a dataset and experiment with techniques from the labs.

+#### Submitting your code

+You should save your completed Python notebook to your github repository and notify me by [filling our this form](https://forms.gle/biRtucrbnKaGTfAe6)

+##

 | Order | Lesson                                         |
 | ----: | :--------------------------------------------- |